 With this option enabled, your cursor will have an icon attached to it for a short time, when a new application is being launched.
 You can configure how long this icon is displayed beside your cursor with the Stop animation after: spinbox.
 The default is 5 seconds.

-There are several variations of busy cursor available, including a Blinking, a Bouncing or a Static cursor icon with no animation.
+There are several variations of busy cursor available, including a No Feedback, a Blinking, a Bouncing or a Static cursor icon with no animation.

 Traditional Plasma™ launch notification has taken another form, which you can also enable and disable here.
 Normally when you start an application, it gets an immediate entry in the taskbar, with the icon replaced by a spinning hourglass to let you know something is happening.
 You can toggle this behavior on and off with the Enable animation checkbox.

 Not all applications that you start will eventually show a window, or an entry in the taskbar.
 Some of them, for example, are docked into the Plasma™ system tray.
-Alternatively, it might be that you sent it off to a different virtual desktop, and in the Filters section of the Task Manager Settings the option Only show tasks from the current desktop is checked.
+Alternatively, it might be that you sent it off to a different virtual desktop, and in the Behavior section of the Task Manager Settings the option From the current desktop is checked for the Show only tasks switcher.
 Setting a timeout ensures that, even in these cases, you can still get launch feedback, but also that it will go away when the job is done.